instana/robot-shop/OpenShift/README.md

 When the deployment has completed, to make Stan's Robot Shop accessible the web service needs to be updated.

+To enable tracing for all applications we need to patch services and set `INSTANA_AGENT_HOST` to have value `status.hostIP`.
+Run script *patch.sh* after *deploy.sh* is done.

 ```bash
 oc edit svc web
 ```